Skip to content Skip to Programs Navigation

 Fellowship helps MBAs follow their entrepreneurial passions

-FilterEasy, a Raleigh-based company offering a subscription-based service for air filters, benefited from the insights of summer operations intern Brian Dienes (MBA ’19).
+FilterEasy, a company offering a subscription-based service for air filters, benefited from the insights of summer operations intern Brian Dienes (MBA ’19).
 With his passion for entrepreneurship, Dienes was thrilled to work closely with the startup’s founders and hone his entrepreneurial skills.

 “We have a lot of EVC members who want to launch their own startup, work in a management position at a startup or go into an entry-level position in venture capital,” says John Huang (MBA ‘19), EVC president.
 “Summer internships opportunities in those areas are often unpaid or low-paying.
 Having fellowship money so students are able to do what they are passionate about is meaningful and helps them explore these options without the fear of not making some ends meet.”